RavingPlatypi/Smart-Prosthetics-2022-2023/Haptic/README.md

 # Haptic Feedback 2022-2023

 This folder contains codes created by the haptic feedback team members.
-It contains codes from testing to finalized codes.
-There are wiring diagrams and each code contains a description.
+It contains codes from testing to finalized codes, which includes wiring diagrams and its description.

 ## Devices